 The Old Fort Lake Subarea's designated land use in the City's 2015 Comprehensive Plan was Business and Technology Park.
-The designation was intended to foster uses that were at the time limited to those allowed based on the Department of Ecology's Restrictive Covenant, which is largely industrial-related uses.
-The area was intended for low-density business, technology and commercial uses in a campus style development with historic features, natural areas, open space and a golf course.
+The designation was intended to foster uses that were, at the time, limited to those allowed based on Ecology's restrictive covenant, which is largely industrial-related uses.
+The area was intended for low-density business, technology, and commercial uses in a campus style development with historic features, natural areas, open space, and a golf course.
 No housing units were existing or proposed.
-The 2015 Comprehensive Plan included an implementation goal to complete a sub-area planning effort for the Old Fort Lake Subarea that was consistent with the community's vision for design, character, and scale.
+The 2015 Comprehensive Plan included an implementation goal to complete a Subarea planning effort for the Old Fort Lake Subarea that was consistent with the community's vision for design, character, and scale.

 In 2018 the City adopted its first Old Fort Lake Subarea Plan.
-That plan envisioned a mixed-use village with more emphasis on office, research, light manufacturing and commercial uses and limited housing uses.
-The plan was developed in recognition that further remediation efforts would relax the use restrictions imposed by the Ecology Restrictive Covenant.
+That plan envisioned a mixed-use village with more emphasis on office, research, light manufacturing, and commercial uses and limited housing uses.
+The plan was developed in recognition that further remediation efforts would relax the use restrictions imposed by the Ecology restrictive covenant.
 Housing was limited to a maximum of 100 single-family and 1,000 multifamily units.